 Persons who have renounced the succession become strangers to the succession and can be sued for any action they undertake after the renunciation.
 Furthermore, persons who have renounced the succession can no longer have access to the succession's information.

 A successor who wishes to renounce a succession must follow the steps below.
 If the successor is a minor, he or she must be assisted by a tutor.

 Ask the notary to prepare the renunciation through a notarial act en minute.

-The succession can be renounced through a notarial act en minute or a judicial declaration accepted by a judge and published in the register of personal and movable real rights (RDPRM).
+The succession can be renounced through a notarial act en minute or a judicial declaration made before the prescribed deadline and published in the register of personal and movable real rights.

-- form BD-82.1-V, Request to Open a File for an Unclaimed Succession, and enclose the following documents with it:
+Complete form BD-82.1-V, Request to Open a File for an Unclaimed Succession, and enclose the following documents with it:

 - the will search certificate from the Chambre des notaires du Québec;

 - the will search certificate from the Barreau du Québec;